-Learning Disabilities & Dyslexia Testing often do not identify the Right-Brain or Visual Learner
+Learning Disabilities & Dyslexia Testing often miss the Visual Learner

 Is Your Child a Visual Learner?